 Because M. chimaera are slow-growing bacteria, patients need to remain alert for symptoms of infection after their open heart surgery involving the affected equipment, particularly if surgery included implants, such as heart valves, and seek medical advice straight away if symptoms develop.
 To date, the longest time after surgery for an infection to be identified is 12 years, reported in a patient from Italy.

 As this is an international problem, patients who had cardiac surgery in other states or territories, or overseas could also have been exposed.

-The Therapeutic Goods Administration (TGA) has provided alertson this issue and the Australian Commission on Safety and Quality in Health Care (ACSQHC) also issued new National Infection Control Guidance relating to heater-cooler devices in February 2017.
+The Therapeutic Goods Administration (TGA) has provided alertson this issue and the Australian Commission on Safety and Quality in Health Care (ACSQHC) also issued new National Infection Control Guidance relating to heater-cooler devices , in March 2020.

 In August 2016, NSW Health responded to international reports of infection in patients due to M. chimaera bacteria associated with open heart surgery machines by: